Posted on 23 October 2014

 Professor Gary Green from the York Neuroimaging Centre (YNiC) and Professor Simon Duckett, from York’s Department of Chemistry, lead the development of SABRE.
 Professor Green said: “It is wonderful and very exciting that our Wellcome Trust sponsored research will be made available for use in the clinic.
 This funding will also allow us extend the use of the methodology to a much wider range of pharmaceutical and diagnostic agents.”

-The SABRE project has already gained over £12m investment from the Wellcome Trust, Bruker Biospin and the Engineering and Physical Sciences Research Council (EPSRC).
+The SABRE project has already gained over £12m of support from the Wellcome Trust, Bruker Biospin and the Engineering and Physical Sciences Research Council (EPSRC).